ckgxrg-salt/dotfiles/README.md

 Feel free to refer to my configurations, but don't expect they'll work out of box on your device.

 ### TODO
-0. change to rofi; add dotfiles script
+1. Enhance greetd
-1. Remove Daywarden's waybar, use ags instead
+2. Remove Daywarden's waybar, use ags instead
-2. Impl Howdy
+3. Impl Howdy
-3. Probably try to migrate to BSD
+inf.
+Probably try to migrate to BSD